near/docs/docs/validator/delegation.md

 | add here | your link | first come, first serve |

 ## CLI-based delegation
-Disclaimer: the documentation below refers the Github repository [Core Contracts](https://github.com/near/core-contracts/).
-Any other smart contract listed below is not an endorsement by NEAR.
-Do your own research before staking your funds with them!
+Disclaimer: the documentation below refers to Github repository [Core Contracts](https://github.com/near/core-contracts/).
+Always check the source of the smart contract before delegating your funds to it!

 NEAR Core Contracts support two types of delegation: